momo1476422482/Install-SLAM/READMe.md

-This is a guide (not perfect) for the installation of ORB-SLAM (monocular) -build docker image from docker file
+This is a guide (not perfect) for the installation of ORB-SLAM (monocular):

+-build docker image from docker file
 -build container and enter into /root
 -git clone https://github.com/raulmur/ORB_SLAM.git